ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

 ### PLENARY.NVIM
 - core set of neovim lua libs
 - provides an async framework, it uses lua coroutines and libuv for async IO
-    - main benefit is instead of arrowhead callback chaining API of lib.uv, it gives u a flat imperative async/await style
+    - main benefit is instead of arrowhead callback chaining API of `lib.uv`, it gives u a flat imperative async/await style
 - `plenary.job` lets you run shell command in async job
     - `sync()` to block main thread, or `start()` for async/background
 ### LSP